Godzilla (2014 film): Sequels

 In October 2015, Legendary announced plans to create a shared cinematic franchise between Godzilla and King Kong that would lead to Godzilla vs. Kong.
+In January 2017, Thomas Tull, founder of Legendary, resigned from the company but would remain as producer for the Godzilla–Kong series, which was revealed as the "Monsterverse".

-Prior to announcing a shared cinematic series, Legendary intended to produce a Godzilla trilogy with Gareth Edwards attached to direct.
+Prior to announcing a shared cinematic series, Legendary intended to produce a Godzilla trilogy with Edwards attached to direct.
 In May 2016, Edwards left the sequel to work on smaller scale projects.
 In October 2016, Michael Dougherty and Zach Shields became attached to write the script for Godzilla: King of the Monsters and Dougherty was announced as the director in January 2017.
 Principal photography began in June 2017 in Atlanta, Georgia and ended in September 2017.
-The film was released on May 31, 2019.
+The film was released on May 31, 2019 and was followed by Godzilla vs. Kong (2021); which generated its own sequel Godzilla x Kong: The New Empire.

-Godzilla vs. Kong was announced in October 2015.
-The film's writers room was assembled in March 2017 and Adam Wingard was announced as the director in May 2017.
-Principal photography began in November 2018 in Hawaii and Australia and concluded in April 2019.
-The film was theatrically released internationally on March 24, 2021 and in the United States on March 31, where it was released in theaters and on HBO Max simultaneously.